Governance

 Anti-Corruption

-Keyfield upholds a zero-tolerance policy towards all forms of bribery and corruption.
+Keyfield maintains a zero-tolerance approach to bribery, corruption and unethical conduct.
+In FYE 2025, anti-corruption training was implemented across all employee categories, achieving 100% employee participation.
+Anti-corruption risk assessments were reviewed and updated covering 100% of operations.
+Over the past three years, the Group recorded zero substantiated incidents of corruption and no whistleblowing reports.
 The Group has established a comprehensive Anti-Bribery Management System (ABMS) aligned with the requirements of ISO 37001 and the Malaysian Anti-Corruption Commission (MACC) Act 2009.
 This framework is supported by the Anti-Bribery and Corruption Policy (ABC Policy), Whistleblowing Policy, and a suite of ABC Guidelines that collectively govern ethical conduct, prevent corruption risks, and ensure compliance across all business operations.

 The Group’s ABMS framework includes the following key guidelines: